ziakhan0/ziakhan0/README.md

-- 👋 Hi, I’m @Ziya-ur-rehman.
+- 👋 Hi, I’m Zia-ur-rehman.
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning C++, Javascript, and assembly.
+- 🌱 I’m currently learning C++, Javascript,html, assembly,C#,r_language.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects.
 - 📫 How to reach me Fast cfd Campus.
-- 😄 Pronouns: khan.
-- ⚡ Fun fact: Cartoon.
 - ⚽ Fan of Cristiano Ronaldo.
 <!---
 ziakhan0/ziakhan0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.